khan-skadi/route-master/README-ProjectInfo.md

 - Not getting the route props in DriverProfile.js.
 I can't define the id of the route to be equal to the id of the driver.
 - Not getting the driver props from the redux store even though its connected to the store.
+  P.S.
+Im building my own API that is just gonna contain routes that i can pick up in Find Routes section.
+Can't find an API with only routes from google